sergiolantonaya/Linux-Foundation-Certified-System-Administrator/GestiónDeUsuariosYGrupos.md

   * Set a date after which user will be locked

-## Create, delete, and modify local groups and group memberships
+### 2. Crear, eliminar y modificar grupos (Create, delete, and modify local groups and group memberships)

 groupadd